jonathandunn/c2xg/README.md

 Computational Construction Grammar, or c2xg, is two things:

-(1) A Python package for the unsupervised learning vectorization of CxG representations
+(1) A Python package for the unsupervised learning and vectorization of CxG representations

 (2) A discovery-device grammar that learns falsifiable and replicable CxGs from observed unannotated text data